-Yes you can, and it only takes less than three hours drive up to Fraser’s Hill from Kuala Lumpur.
-A number of people will do this by leaving early in the morning, and depart from Fraser’s Hill in the evening.
+Yes, you can, and it only takes less than three hours to drive up to Fraser’s Hill from Kuala Lumpur.
+Some people will do this by leaving early in the morning and depart from Fraser’s Hill in the evening.

 Where Is Fraser’s Hill?

 Fraser’s Hill or Bukit Fraser is located on the west side of the state of Pahang.
-It sits by the border of Pahang and Selangor, and the closest town is Kuala Kubu Baharu in Selangor or Raub in Pahang.
+It sits by Pahang and Selangor’s border, and the closest town is Kuala Kubu Baharu in Selangor or Raub in Pahang.

-For most visitors, they will be departing from Kuala Lumpur, hence you will be passing the town of Kuala Kubu Baharu, before reaching The Gap, and heading up to Fraser’s Hill.
+Most visitors will be departing from Kuala Lumpur; hence you will be passing the town of Kuala Kubu Baharu before reaching The Gap and heading up to Fraser’s Hill.

 How To Go To Fraser’s Hill?

-For those travelling via own vehicle, please note that there is no petrol station at Fraser’s Hill.
-This means that you need to fill up your petrol tank at Kuala Kubu Baharu town, before you proceed up the hill.
-Trust me, you must do this.
+Please note that there is no petrol station at Fraser’s Hill for those travelling via your own vehicle.
+This means that you need to fill up your petrol tank at Kuala Kubu Baharu town before proceeding up the hill.
+Trust me; you must do this.

 There used to be a special bus service that goes up to Fraser’s Hill from Kuala Kubu Baharu, using one of those nostalgic and classic buses from the 70s, but I am afraid that service does not run anymore.